 The Joint Nature Conservation Committee (JNCC) UK reports changes to Special Areas of Conservation (SAC) and Special Protection Areas (SPA).
-In 2018/19 there were no changes reported to SACs/SPA.
-Since 2013/13 there have been qualitative changes to the SACs/SPA.
+In 2019/20 there were no changes reported to SACs/SPA.

 There have been no changes to SSSIs in the monitoring year.
-Since 2013/13 there have been qualitative changes to the SSSIs.